 - c.
 Opportunity for Councilors to suggest revisions that can address those concerns in the spirit of building broad consensus.
-For each suggested revision, a formal decision will be taken, using a roll-call vote if needed. - d.
+For each suggested revision, a formal decision will be taken.. - d.
 A formal vote will then be made on the entire package, with any approved revisions incorporated. - 3.
 Final approval of a revised Climate Action Plan - a.
 The Council will use the process above to build as much support for each section of the plan. - b.
 The Council will make a final decision on the entire revised Climate Action Plan, using a formal vote.
 There will be a single Climate Action Plan, not a majority and minority report.
 However, Councilors are invited to explain their vote, including specific concerns they might have, in an annex to the document.